Ray Collins (actor)

 Ray Bidwell Collins (December 10, 1889 – July 11, 1965) was an American character actor in stock and Broadway theatre, radio, films, and television.
 With 900 stage roles to his credit, he became one of the most successful actors in the developing field of radio drama.
-A friend and associate of Orson Welles for many years, Collins went to Hollywood with the Mercury Theatre company and made his feature-film debut in Citizen Kane (1941), as Kane's ruthless political rival.
+A friend and associate of Orson Welles for many years, Collins went to Hollywood with the Mercury Theatre company and made his feature-film debut in Citizen Kane (1941), as Kane's political rival.
 Collins appeared in more than 75 films and had one of his best-remembered roles on television, as Los Angeles homicide detective Lieutenant Arthur Tragg in the CBS-TV series Perry Mason.

 Life and career

 Ray Bidwell Collins was born December 10, 1889, in Sacramento, California, to Lillie Bidwell and William Calderwood Collins.
 His father was a newspaper reporter and dramatic editor on The Sacramento Bee.
 His mother was the niece of John Bidwell, pioneer, statesman, and founder of society in the Sacramento Valley area of California in the 19th century.
 Collins was inspired as a young boy to become an actor after seeing a stage performance by his uncle, Ulric Collins, who had performed the role of Dave Bartlett in the Broadway production of Way Down East.
 He began putting on plays with neighborhood children in Sacramento.

-Collins made his professional stage debut at age 13, at the Liberty Playhouse in Oakland, California.
+Collins made his professional stage debut at age 13, at the Liberty Playhouse in Oakland.

 In December 1912, Collins and his first wife, Margaret Marriott, were a vaudeville team, who performed at the Alhambra Theatre in Seattle.
 In July 1914, the couple and their young son, Junius, moved to Vancouver, British Columbia, where Collins worked as an actor.
 In 1922, he was part of a stock company, Vancouver's Popular Players, which enacted plays at the original Orpheum Theatre.
 He operated his own stock company for five years at his own theatre, the Empress Theatre, in Vancouver.
 Collins toured in vaudeville and made his way to New York.

 Collins worked prodigiously in his youth.
 Between the ages of 17 and 30, he was, it is said, out of work as an actor for a total of five weeks.
 In 1924, he and Marriott were divorced.
 That same year, he opened in Conscience, and after that, he was almost continually featured in Broadway plays and other theatrical productions until the Great Depression began.
 In 1926, he married Joan Uron.
 At the start of the Great Depression, Collins turned his attention to radio, where he was involved in 18 broadcasts a week, sometimes working as many as 16 hours a day.
 He also played parts in short films, starting in 1930, including the Vitaphone Varieties series based on Booth Tarkington's Penrod stories.